-Merchants should check out the City's COVID-19 resources for Geneva businesses web page for the latest info, grant information and assistance programs to help during the pandemic.
+Check out the City's COVID-19 resources for Geneva businesses web page for the latest info along with grant information and assistance programs to help during the pandemic.

 City Offices Closed To The Public

-While Geneva’s City facilities remain closed to the public, the City continues to provide public safety and essential services to the community.
+While Geneva’s City facilities remain closed to the public with limited exceptions, the City continues to provide public safety and essential services to the community.